jmurowaniecki/Otium-OS/README.md

 ***
 ## Running the project ##
 This is a 0x10c-devkit project.
-In order to open the project, compile and install you'll need to download it from [http://0x10c-devkit.com](http://0x10c-devkit.com)
+In order to open the project, compile and run, you'll need to download 0x10c-devkit from [http://0x10c-devkit.com](http://0x10c-devkit.com)

 To open it simply open OOS.10csln